 - SNR 531Sustainable Silviculture and Forest Certification

 - Cole, E., A. Lindsay, M. Newton and J. Bailey.
 2018.
-Eight-year performance of Douglas-fir and western larch seedlings following weed control, Northeast Oregon, USA.
-IN PRESS: New Forests
+Eight-year performance of barefoot Douglas-fir and barefoot and plug western larch seedlings following herbicide applications, northeast Oregon, USA.
+New Forests 49(6)791-814.

 - Reilly, M., C.J.
 Dunn, T.A.
 Spies, R.A.
 Kennedy, J.D.
 Bailey and K. Briggs.
 2017.
 Contemporary patterns of fire extent and severity in forests of the Pacific Northwest, USA (1985-2010).
 Ecosphere 8(3):1-28; e01695.10.1002/ecs2.1695